- Parents' Evening Dates

 Starting in Year 7

-- The most important person for each new student is their tutor.
-Students meet their tutor twice a day at registration and they are the best person to contact about any problems.
+The most important person for each new student is their tutor.
+Students meet their tutor four days a week at registration and they are the best person to contact about any problems.
 Parents should not hesitate to contact their child’s tutor or make an appointment to see them whenever there is something they wish to discuss.
-Ms Barnes, the Head of Year 7 will also be happy to speak to parents should the need arise.
+The Head of House or pastoral manager will also be happy to speak to parents should the need arise.

-- Parents will also receive a weekly newsletter from school keeping them up to date on school events and successes.
-Students are expected to deliver the newsletters home to their parents every Friday.
+Parents will also be emailed a weekly newsletter from school keeping them up to date on school events and successes.
 The newsletter is also available to read on the school website and hard copies can be collected from reception.
 Parents can also download the EGA app to receive and send key information and messages.